-The groundless gospel is rife with the leaven of the Pharisees and Sadducees.
-This leaven consists of not believing the sign of Jonah the prophet [i.e. that Christ would be in the tomb for "three days and three nights"] and all that entails (cf. Matt.
-16:1-12).
+The groundless gospel of the non-buried and never-seen savior is rife with the leaven of the Pharisees and Sadducees.
+This leaven consists of not believing the sign of Jonah the prophet: that Christ would be in the tomb for "three days and three nights" (Matt.
+12:39-40, 16:1-12).
 This is no "circumstantial detail" as Tom Stegall supposes either[1], for Jesus Himself singled out the sign of Jonah the prophet as essentially "The Sign of Signs".
 Notice that in response to the Pharisees' request for a sign, Jesus declared: "An evil and adulterous generation craves for a sign; and yet no sign shall be given to it but the sign of Jonah the prophet; for just as Jonah was three days and three nights in the belly of the sea monster, so shall the Son of Man be three days and three nights in the heart of the earth.
 The men of Nineveh shall stand up with this generation at the judgment, and shall condemn it because they repented at the preaching of Jonah; and behold, something greater than Jonah is here" (Matt.
 12:39-41, italics added).[2]

 ENDNOTES: